hhovsepy/kiali.io/content/en/docs/Features/validations.md

 ### KIA1701 - Service Account not found in this namespace

 WorkloadGroup describes a collection of workload instances.
-It enables specifying the properties of a single workload for bootstrap and provides a template for WorkloadEntry by using the specified service account from the same namespace.
+It enables specifying the properties of a single workload for bootstrap and provides a template for WorkloadEntry, using the specified service account from the same namespace.

 A validation Warning message on a template means that, while the specified serviceAccount may exist, it is not referenced by any Pod in the same namespace.